josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/💔_Violence_IRL/🧨_marriage_camps_legalise_rape.md

 ### 1) Palestine as a testing ground for repression tech
 A well-documented pattern: surveillance and control technologies are tested under occupation and then sold internationally as “battle-tested.”
-**Refs:** Scholarly/academic review of *The Palestine Laboratory*; DAWN analysis; Cairo Review on Gaza as “AI human laboratory.” [oai_citation:8‡Universiteit Leiden](https://www.universiteitleiden.nl/project0100/news/book-review-the-palestine-laboratory?utm_source=chatgpt.com)
+**Refs:** Scholarly/academic review of *The Palestine Laboratory*; DAWN analysis; Cairo Review on Gaza as “AI human laboratory.”
+[Source: Universiteit Leiden](https://www.universiteitleiden.nl/project0100/news/book-review-the-palestine-laboratory?utm_source=chatgpt.com)

 ### 2) From periphery to core populations
 When these tools are exported, they are adopted by states and private actors to police: